marjohma/itpplasma.github.io/index.md

 ----

 We are the Plasma Physics group at the Institute of Theoretical and Computational Physics at Graz University of Technology.
-Our research on is on kinetic plasma theory and numerical simulations to support the development of future fusion reactors.
+Our research is on kinetic plasma theory and numerical simulations to support the development of future fusion reactors.
 <!---(This is a filler space which will eventually be filled with meaningful information about the Team, the Research, etc.)--->

 ![Tokamak](/assets/Bilder/aug30835_rmp_homepage.png "Tokamak")